- Beauty Services

-It is important to note that healthy, enriching relationships do not 'just happen'.
-They need two people who are 'happy being who they are' and who trust and respect their partner.
-This takes both time and commitment to work together to build a loving and life-giving relationship.
+It's important to note that healthy, enriching relationships do not 'just happen'.
+They need two people who are comfortable with themselves, and who trust and respect their partner.
+Both time and commitment are needed in order to work together to build a loving and sustained relationship.

 To respect and love another is to want the best for them.
 If possible, it means to attempt to meet their partner's needs but, more importantly, to allow them to be an individual within the couple relationship.
-It is not to be fearful of their giftedness or differences but to be thankful that your partner is not like you and in so many ways complements and enriches you.
+It is not to be fearful of their differences, but to be thankful that your partner is not like you and in so many ways complements and enhances your mind and personality.

 To trust another is to take a risk.
 It is the opposite to self-protection.
 It is to be vulnerable, to open yourself to the possibility of being hurt or disappointed by another.
 It is not always easy to trust, even the one you love.
 However, if you do, personal growth happens and the foundation for a deeply satisfying relationship is laid.